 Hosted by the SAO every September, the Study Abroad Fair usually brings between 800-1000 interested students.
 If you cannot be there the entire time, please send materials or information, or ask a previous participant to stand in for you.
 The 2013-2014 fairs are:

 Consider offering extra credit to students who come and encourage your colleagues to do the same.

 International Education Week

 Propose a session based on your own research or interests that can simultaneously relate to your upcoming program.
-IEW is November 12-16, 2012.
+IEW is November 18-22, 2013.